-Oil, the world’s most important non-renewable resource, is at the center of ecological peril and financial oppression.
-In a poem-performance enacting a liquidation of data, memory, speculation, analysis, prediction, and other possible awakenings, the artist debuts a one-person collective called Oil Research Group (ORG).
-ORG is propelled by the concept that “data is the new oil”, coined in 2006 by British mathematician (and customer loyalty card inventor) Clive Humby.
-Oil is a finite source at the very core of both global financial markets and #nofuture petroleum wars; information, seemingly infinite, also “leaks” into the collapsing tripartite structures of governance, markets, and society.
+Oil, the 20th century’s most important non-renewable resource, lies at the center of discourses on ecological peril and financial oppression, though its colonialist history has faded from view.
+In a lecture-performance enacting a liquidation of Mideast history, speculative exploration, extractive economics, and fictional representation, the artist debuts a one-person collective called Oil Research Group (ORG).
+ORG is propelled by the concept that “data is the new oil,” coined in 2006 by British mathematician (and customer loyalty card inventor) Clive Humby.
+Oil is a finite source at the very core of both global financial markets and #nofuture petroleum wars; information, seemingly infinite, also “leaks'' into the collapsing tripartite structures of governance, markets, and society.
 The digital self is sticky, like a bird after an oil spill.
-Moving along the axis of four Ds: dirt, debt, death, and finally, data, ORG traces the material and immaterial ways we are connected, addicted, and fossilized by our dominant technologies.
+Moving along the axis of four Ds: dirt, debt, death, and data, ORG traces the finitude and preciousness of our dominant technologies, along the way testing assumptions about the material and immaterial ways in which we are connected, addicted, fossilized, and one hopes, liberated in their wake.